top of page

 - 3 sessions once a month (or longer as maintenance).

-Individual sessions are 60 minutes long (45 minutes for children).
-The duration of treatment depends on your needs, financial situation, and goals.
+Individual sessions are 75 minutes long (this includes a small discussion before and after treatment).
+How many sessions you take depends on your needs, financial situation, and goals.
 This is something that we can address during our first session.

 What should I wear to a session?